manchalarushika/Research-and-Development-AI-Flam-/README.md

 ---

-## ✅ Alignment with Assessment Criteria
+##  Alignment with Assessment Criteria

 The following table shows how my approach and submission align with the evaluation points mentioned in the assignment.
-This section is not for self-evaluation but to demonstrate that all required aspects have been addressed clearly in the project.
+This section is to demonstrate that all required aspects have been addressed clearly in the project.

 | Criteria | Description | How It’s Addressed |
 |-----------|--------------|--------------------|